-We selected as our main objective Ichthyosaur State Park in central Nevada.
+We selected as our main objective Berlin-Ichthyosaur State Park in central Nevada, about an hour south of the Loneliest Road.
 Aidan has always loved Ichthyosaurs, interestingly enough even before he knew they were our state fossil.
 I called the park ahead of time to see if it was open, and spoke with Robin, the resident Park Ranger.
 Even though normal season hours were not in effect yet, he encouraged us to come out anyway and we made arrangements with him to do so.

 On the way out we stopped at Middlegate Station for an early lunch, surrounded by historic early Nevada regalia and a group of Harley riders who were much friendlier than their appearance might have you believe.

-From there it was on to Icthyosaur / Berlin State park (the fossils are just outside of the very well preserved ghost town of Berlin, and the state park encompasses both of them).
+From there it was on to Berlin-Ichthyosaur State Park (the fossils are just outside of the very well preserved ghost town of Berlin, and the state park encompasses both of them).

 We were first greeted by a small herd of pronghorn antelope just outside the park, and I had just enough time to get out my camera before the “speed goats” put some distance between us.
 Then while we were touring and photographing Berlin, we were welcomed by the park’s more formal representative, Ranger Robin - quite possibly the single most friendly, professional, enthusiastic and knowledgeable park ranger EVER (and that’s saying a lot, as I have never met a bad one).
 Robin had recognized my vehicle from my description, and was eager to meet another Icthyosaur enthusiast (especially such a young one).

-We then headed back on SR 50 to our next stop, near Bench Creek just off of Highway 50 about 3 miles or so east of Middlegate to look for leaf fossils.
+We then headed back on the Loneliest Road to our next stop, near Bench Creek just off of Highway 50 about 3 miles or so east of Middlegate to look for leaf fossils.
 We were again greeted by some of the locals, this time a herd of wild horses.
-We initially were unable to find the locality, but did find and dug some native chrysotile, a natural form of asbestos; quite pretty and harmless if handled carefully and infrequently (don’t grind it up and breathe it for a week, though!).
+We initially were unable to find the locality, but did find and dug some native chrysotile, a natural form of asbestos; quite pretty and harmless if handled carefully and infrequently (don’t grind it up and breathe it for a week, though!)